 Expiration date: after 3 months

-Vimeo uses this data, among other things, to improve its own service, to communicate with you and to implement its own targeted advertising measures.
-Vimeo emphasizes on its website that only first-party cookies (i.e. cookies from Vimeo itself) are used for embedded videos as long as you do not interact with the video.
+Vimeo uses this data, among other things, to improve its own service, to communicate with you, and to implement its own targeted advertising measures.
+Vimeo emphasizes on its website that only first-party cookies (i.e., cookies from Vimeo itself) are used for embedded videos as long as you do not interact with the video.

 How long and where is the data stored?

-How can I delete my data or prevent data storage?
+How can I delete my data or prevent it from being stored?

 If you are a registered Vimeo member, you can also manage the cookies used in the Vimeo settings.

-Legal basis
+legal basis

-You can find out more about the use of cookies at Vimeo at https://vimeo.com/cookie_policy, information on data protection at Vimeo can be found at https://vimeo.com/privacy.
+You can find out more about the use of cookies at Vimeo at https://vimeo.com/cookie_policy.
+Information on data protection at Vimeo can be found at https://vimeo.com/privacy.

 Use of YouTube

-On YouTube, users can watch, rate, comment on and upload videos for free.
-Over the last few years, YouTube has become one of the most important social media channels worldwide.
-To enable us to display videos on our website, YouTube provides a code snippet that we have integrated into our site.
+On YouTube, users can watch, rate, comment on, and upload videos free of charge.
+Over the past few years, YouTube has become one of the most important social media channels worldwide.
+YouTube provides a code snippet that we have incorporated into our website so that we can display videos on our website.

 Why do we use YouTube videos on our website?